limegimlet/covid_dataviz/index.md

 ### What does ICU saturation mean, in reality?

 Le Parisien has been profiling what's going on in the hospitals around France during the second wave.
-Unfortunately, most are behind paywalls.
+Unfortunately, most are behind a paywall.

 One example (that's also open) is the city of Orléans in the Loiret, part of the Centre-Val-de-Loire region.
 As of Nov 14, Loiret's `rea%_dep` was at 153%, while region `rea%` was 90%.